 “the environmental engineering field must expand its scope, moving from a focus on individual problems toward systems-based solutions that address a broad set of issues” – National Academies, 2019

-Students in this focus area first complete the systems core, culminating in the junior systems course (ES 303) where students learn and apply principles of sustainability, learn to appreciate and understand the interconnected nature of environment and energy challenges, and apply sustainable approaches using green engineering principles and life cycle analysis.
-To complete the E & E curriculum, students are required to take two courses related to environmental engineering and two courses related to renewable energy.
-Two additional engineering courses and two technical electives are required from an approved list of electives, and two additional environmental-related elective courses from the natural sciences, humanities, and social sciences to provide a broad perspective on environmental and energy issues.
+Students in this focus area first complete the systems core, culminating in the junior systems course (ES 303) where students learn to appreciate and understand the interconnected nature of environment and energy challenges, and apply tools such as systems modeling and life cycle analysis.
+To complete the E & E focus, students are required to take one prescribed course related to environmental engineering (CE 321), one related to energy (EGRS 352), fluid mechanics, and thermodynamics.
+Two additional engineering courses and two technical electives are required from an approved list of electives, plus two additional environmental-related elective courses from the natural sciences, humanities, and social sciences to provide a broad perspective on environmental and energy issues.